To configure and use a custom From email address:

 To change the From email address:

-- Raise a Help Desk request to Agylia support.
+- Raise a Help Desk request to Agylia support (or contact your Implementation Manager for a new implementation).
 When you request the From email address to be updated, it is essential that the address is a valid email address, and that you can access the associated mailbox.

 We will send a verification email to your specified email address from our email hosting partner (Amazon SES).
 You will not be able to use the updated email address until after the email address has been verified with Amazon.